Military Power Distribution Units

 - Understands military platforms and applications, and can apply specific military standards to PDU design.

 Programs, Platforms, and Applications

-- Also in development test roles, support facilities, and forward operating bases powering mobile data processing to multi-rack test and service bays.
+- Development test roles, simulation, support facilities, and forward operating bases powering mobile data processing to multi-rack test and service bays.

 - CSRR, AMDR, VPM, BACN, WIN-T, and other programs.